setblue-dev/grafoman/README.md

 # README
 **Grafoman** is a simple graphing program created specifically for the Linux operating system (deb and rpm-like).
-The application supports 2 vector graphic formats: SVG and PDF.
-It helps the user to use graphics forgetting about the image resolution.
+The application supports 2 vector graphic formats: SVG and PDF; It helps the user to use graphics forgetting about the image resolution.
 Color gamut: RGB.

 ## PROGRAM INSTALLATION
 Method 1..